L-Arginine is an amino acid involved in numerous

 endothelium is the lining inside blood vessels and arginine supplements help

-Arginine has been studied for its role in athletic performance,
+It has been studied for its role in athletic performance,

 burns and trauma, diabetes and syndrome X, male and female infertility, and

 interstitial cystitis.
-What does the research say about the benefit of arginine
+What does the research say about its benefits for various medical conditions?

-Even though arginine supplements have been
+Even though arginine supplements have been claimed to be useful for

 some of the conditions listed above, it would be premature to be overly excited.

-Much research needs to be done before we
+Much research needs to be done before we can be more confident about its role in

-thus far, arginine
+thus far, it

 appears to have a role to play in conditions involving blood vessel dilation.